If Eagles are to get respectable, they must get wins now

 Seattle (5-5) at Carolina (6-4)

-The winner here could place itself in strong position for a wild card.
-Neither the Seahawks nor Panthers figure to catch their division leaders, the Rams and Saints, respectively.
+The winner could place itself in strong position for a wild card.
+Neither the Seahawks nor Panthers figures to catch their division leaders, the Rams and Saints, respectively.
 A Seahawks loss clinches the NFC West for LA.

 Carolina has lost two straight in entirely different manners, a blowout at the hands of Pittsburgh and then a one-point defeat at Detroit when a 2-point conversion failed .

-Both teams will want to run the ball; Seattle leads the league in yards on the ground despite not having a standout running back.
+Both teams will want to run; Seattle leads the league in yards on the ground despite not having a standout running back.

 Tennessee (5-5) at Houston (7-3), Monday night